-This module will only be taught throughout through individual supervision of the writing of a student's full-length play (of between 45 and 90 minutes performing time and with a reading time of no less than 60 minutes).
-The play will be submitted, along with a reflective journal of a student's practice, to a deadline in August to be confirmed.
-The module culminates in a rehearsed reading of a selection of students' work during Scripted, a semi-staged reading of excerpts of the play to an invited audience of theatre professionals in September each year.
-This extra-curricular showcase, which does not form part of the assessment, is designed to bridge the gap between training and the theatre and related industries.
+Module 4 (The Play) culminates in a rehearsed reading of a selection of students' work, in a semi-staged showcase entitled 'Scripted', to an invited audience of theatre professionals.
+This extra-curricular showcase does not form part of the assessment.
+It is designed to bridge the gap between training, and theatre & related industries.